25eightpunkweight/Sinatra-Api/README.md

 > What if we wanted to offer the same functionality on a REST API? i.e. GET http://localhost:3000/query?q=foo

-I've set this sinatra application as a prototype if we want to serve this functionality on a REST API. a sample endpoint for clients is available at `lib/controllers/clients_controller.rb`.
+I've set this sinatra application as a prototype if we want to serve this functionality on a REST API.
+A sample endpoint for clients is available at `lib/controllers/clients_controller.rb`, and a sample model is availabel at `lib/models/client.rb`.
 If we're working with rails, this would be more robust though.
 Considerations such as CORS configuration or Pagination should be applied when working on production-ready applications.

 > What if we wanted to offer this capability at scale?